 - Avocados – Ah, the avocado.
 The green butter of our time.
 Avocados seem to be in everything these days and are an unavoidable accoutrement to most salads, sandwiches and wraps.
 Avocados score high in the healthy fats department.
 They contain both vitamin E & C. Which interestingly enough, when combined with vitamin C, vitamin E has been found to be more effective.
 Americans actually do not get enough vitamin E, so swap out the deli meats and add some avocado to your next sandwich.
 Your skin will thank you.

 So in conclusion, ditch the sugars, stay away from large amounts of alcohol and back off the dairy and processed meats.
 Sounds like a drag, but once you see the positive impact a healthier diet can have on your skin and overall attitude, you’ll be forever convinced.

 Take years off of your skin by combining a nutritional skincare routine with customized laser resurfacing treatments.
 Laser & Dermatology Institute specializes in skin rejuvenation and laser resurfacing.
 Come visit us today for an in-depth cosmetic consultation.
-With locations in Los Angeles, Covina and Newport Beach, we make your next visit convenient.
+With our main location in Covina, we make your next visit convenient.

 Contact LDI today for a FREE cosmetic consultation!
 888.585.3993